nextnanopy/nextnanopy/docs/examples/Example2_Plotting_data_files.rst

 *Remark: You can omit the argument ``product``.
 In this case, it will try to detect automatically the nextnano product (nextnano++, nextnano3, nextnano.NEGF or nextnano.MSB), and then look for the best loading routine.
-This can be dangerous since it is not garanteed that the loaded data is correct.
+This can be dangerous since it is not guaranteed that the loaded data is correct.
 So, we recommend to always specify ``product``.*

 Example of a 1D nextnano++ simulation